anderson-optimization/firebase-lib/docs/09-altering-non-variable-resource-paths.md

 `get()` or any other method on `users` with a new path will take precedence over the path template.
 Executing a data method with the option to `{removeSubpaths: true}` will ignore additions to the template during that call.
-A path can be reset to its original via `clearPathTemplate()`.
+A path can be reset to the original via `clearPathTemplate()`.
 And, just the subpaths can be removed via `clearSubpaths()`.

 NOTE: A measure of caution should be exercised when using path templates.
-Assigning sub-paths during method invocation, despite being slightly more verbose, is more deterministic and thus less problematic.
+Assigning subpaths during method invocation, despite being slightly more verbose, is more deterministic and thus less problematic.

 ---